-- 1. Driven by important aspects of care and operational practices identified by the MIH service's QM plan - 2.
-Indicators and thresholds or other criteria are identified to objectively monitor the important aspects of care. - 3.
+- Driven by important aspects of care and operational practices identified by the MIH service's QM plan - Indicators and thresholds or other criteria are identified to objectively monitor the important aspects of care - 3.
 Evidence of QM studies and evaluation in compliance with written QM plan - 4.
-Evidence of action plans developed when problems are identified through QM and communication of these plans to the appropriate personnel - 5.
+Evidence of action plans developed when problems are identified through QM, and communication of these plans to the appropriate personnel - 5.
 Evidence of reporting QM activities through established QM organizational structure - 6.
 Evidence of on-going re-evaluation of action plans until problem resolution occurs - 7.
-Evidence of annual goals established prospectively for the QM program which provide direction for the work groups and which are quantitative.
-The emphasis must be on loop closure and resolution of problems within a finite time period.
+Evidence of annual, quantitative goals established prospectively for the QM program which provide direction for the work groups.
+The emphasis must be on loop closure and resolution of problems within a finite period.